 Transfer students unconditionally admitted to the University will be considered to be making satisfactory academic progress for Federal financial aid at the time of enrollment.
 Students with excessive transfer credits are encouraged to see a Financial Aid Counselor in reference to their maximum timeframe of eligibility for Federal financial aid.

 A student who has earned a previous degree and is now seeking a second degree, teacher certification, or completing prerequisites for one of the University’s master’s level programs is required to submit an appeal for Federal financial aid consideration.
-These students must submit documentation to explain why a second degree or career change is required, a signed academic plan detailing the coursework required to complete his/her goal, and an anticipated completion date determined by the faculty adviser.
+These students must submit documentation to explain why a second degree or career change is required and a signed academic plan detailing the coursework required to complete his/her goal.
 If the student’s plan is deemed reasonable, a conditional approval for Federal financial aid will be issued one semester at a time until the student successfully completes his/her goal or fails to meet the stipulations of his/her conditional approval.

 If a student's ability to meet the University’s standards of satisfactory academic progress was affected by mitigating circumstances, he/she may appeal the denial of Federal financial assistance with the Financial Aid & Scholarships.
 Examples of mitigating circumstances include but are not limited to: mental or physical illness, death of a loved one, divorce or separation, and financial duress.
 Written documentation, in addition to that required by the established appeal process, is encouraged to validate the mitigating circumstance(s).